tsroten/fcache/docs/intro.rst

 Prerequisites
 -------------

+:mod:`fcache` requires Python 2.6, 2.7, or 3 to run.

-:mod:`fcache` requires the `appdirs module <http://pypi.python.org/pypi/appdirs>`_ to work. :mod:`appdirs` is automatically installed using any of the installation methods listed below.
+It also uses the `appdirs module <http://pypi.python.org/pypi/appdirs>`_. :mod:`appdirs` is automatically installed using any of the installation methods listed below.

 Installation
 ------------